AppFair/appfair.github.io/index.md

 In addition to protections that may be provided by GitHub's own source and binary artifact scanning, the `integrate-release` phase performs virus and malware scanning on released artifacts before it will issue a `fairseal`.
 This provides an additional pre-publication line of defense against any malicious code manages to get built into the release artifacts.

-Along with these preventative layers of protection, macOS itself provides multiple independent remedial protections agains malicious binaries:
+Along with these preventative layers of protection, macOS itself provides multiple independent remedial protections against malicious binaries:

   * built-in antivirus technology called "XProtect" performs signature-based detection of malware using a database that is updated regularly with signatures of newly-identified malware infections and strains